ufo5260987423/scheme-langserver/doc/analysis/type-inference.md

-## Engineering intuition for Type Inference in scheme-langserver
+## Engineering intuition for Type Inference in Scheme-langserver

 Many languages like Java and Typescript, have functioned a type system to prevent the occurrence of execution errors during the running of a program, where variables can be given types by the [Hindley-Milner Type System](https://github.com/webyrd/hindley-milner-type-inferencer) or [System F](https://en.wikipedia.org/wiki/System_F).
 However, these systems are not omniscient and omnipotent.